Expertise

 German aquaculture at a glance

-The majority of the products produced (69 percent) were distributed via wholesale trade in 2023.
-Nearly 9 percent of total production was sold directly to customers, with a further 9 percent going to catering, angling parks, and other aquaculture operations.
-Eight percent were processed at the production sites, and only 6 percent went to food retail.
+In 2023, the vast majority of aquaculture commodities (69 percent) were distributed via wholesale.
+Almost 9 percent of total production was sold directly to customers, with a further 9 percent going to catering, angling parks, and other aquaculture operations.
+A mere 8 percent were processed directly at the production sites, and only 6 percent went into retail.
+No corresponding data is available for 2024, but it can be assumed that the distribution channels will be similar to those in 2023.

-Production mainly takes place in tanks, raceways, and ponds.
-Only 12 percent of German freshwater aquaculture production is currently being carried out in recirculating systems.
+Inland aquaculture production in Germany mainly takes place in tanks, raceways, and ponds.
+Only 14 percent of German freshwater aquaculture production is currently being carried out in recirculating systems.

-Further information on the production systems can be found in the fact sheet on livestock farming in Germany "Aquaculture" (in German).
+Further information on production systems can be found in the datasheet on animal husbandry in Germany: "Aquaculture."

 Small farms - big challenges

-Short transport routes, sustainable production, and good quality characterise regional aquaculture.
+Regional aquaculture is characterized by short transportation routes, sustainable production, and good quality products.
 The sector is dominated by many small operations:

-While there were 3,285 aquaculture businesses across all sectors in 2015, by 2023 there were only 2,016 (Destatis 2024).
-This represents a 39 percent decrease.
-In freshwater aquaculture businesses, 2,026 employees were employed, while in marine aquaculture, there were 151 (BA 2024).
-The significant decline in aquaculture businesses is due to a multitude of challenges facing the sector.
-Frequently cited problems by producers include losses due to predators (otters, cormorants, herons, starfish, crabs, and seabirds), climate change (particularly water scarcity, heat, heavy rain events, and general extreme weather), lack of successors in businesses, rising production and labour costs, and bureaucratic framework conditions.
+There has been a steady decline in the sector, with the number of aquaculture enterprises decreasing from over 3,285 in 2015 to 1,978 in 2024 (Destatis 2025).
+This represents a 40 percent decline.
+In 2024, 1,875 people were employed in freshwater aquaculture enterprises and 165 in marine aquaculture (BA 2025).
+The significant decline in aquaculture enterprises can be attributed to a multitude of challenges the sector is facing.
+Frequently cited issues producers have mentioned include losses to predators (otters, cormorants, herons, starfish, crabs, and seabirds), climate change (particularly water scarcity, heat, heavy rain events, and weather extremes), a lack of successors, rising production and labor costs, as well as bureaucratic obstacles.

 Background: Fish consumption in Germany

-The share of domestic fish and fishery products is composed of the landings of the German fishing fleet (83 percent), the catches of commercial inland fisheries (1 percent), and the production of German aquaculture (16 percent).
-However, 86 percent of the landings of the German fishing fleet are landed in foreign ports and are considered exports.
+The domestic fish and seafood product share is made up of the following: landings of the German fishing fleet (83 percent), catches of commercial inland fisheries (1 percent), and the harvest from German aquaculture (16 percent) (shares for 2024).
+However, it should be noted that 90 percent of the German fishing fleet's catches are landed in foreign ports and are therefore considered exports.

 Download Service

-The fact sheet on animal husbandry in Germany ‘Aquaculture’ provides an insight into the characteristics of carp farming as well as salmonid and trout farming.
-It also contains information on mussel production, which is the most important form of production in marine aquaculture in Germany.
-In addition, the fact sheet on animal husbandry in Germany ‘Aquaculture’ provides information on price trends for aquaculture products and the most important cost factors for aquaculture businesses.
-It also contains information on employment within the sector
+The fact sheet on animal husbandry in Germany, ‘Aquaculture’, provides an insight into the characteristics of carp farming and salmonid and trout farming.
+It also contains information on blue mussel production, which is the most important form of marine aquaculture in Germany.
+In addition, the fact sheet on animal husbandry in Germany ‘Aquaculture’ provides informative data on price trends for aquaculture products and the most important cost factors for aquaculture businesses.
+It also contains information on employment within the sector.